Feral cat: Distribution and habitat

 The feral cat is the most widely distributed terrestrial carnivore.
 It occurs between 55° North and 54.3° South latitudes in a wide range of climatic zones and islands in the Atlantic, Indian and Pacific Oceans, and the Mediterranean Sea, including Canary Islands, Port-Cros, Dassen Island, Marion Island, Juan de Nova Island, Réunion, Hahajima, Okinawa Island, Raoul Island, Herekopare Island, Stewart Island, Macquarie Island, Galápagos Islands, San Clemente Island, Isla Natividad, San José Island, and New Island.

 Feral cat colonies also occur on the Japanese islands of Ainoshima, Hahajima and Aoshima, Ehime.

 The feral cat population on the Hawaiian Islands is mainly of European origin and probably arrived in the 19th century on ships.

 Feral cat colonies in Rome have been monitored since 1991.
 Urban feral cats were studied in Madrid, Jerusalem and Ottawa.

+A distinct all-black, long-limbed morphology of feral cat, the fitoaty, was first reported from Madagascar in 2013; it is believed to be morphologically and ecologically distinct from the feral Malagasy forest cat.

 Behavior and ecology

 Some behaviors of feral cats are commonly observed, although there is disagreement among veterinarians, rescuers and researchers on the prevalence of some.
 In a free-roaming environment, feral cats avoid humans.
 They do not allow themselves to be handled or touched by humans, and back away or run when they are able to do so.
 If trapped, they hiss, growl, bare their teeth, or strike out.
 They remain fairly hidden from humans and will not approach, although some feral cats gradually become more comfortable around humans who feed them regularly.

 Most feral cats have small home ranges, although some are more transient and travel long distances.
 The home ranges of male feral cats, which are generally two or three times larger than those of female cats, are on average under 10 ha, but can vary from almost 300 ha to under 1 ha.
 This variance is often due to breeding season, access to females, whether the cat is neutered, age, time of day, and availability of prey.

 Feral cats depend on the presence of human settlement to subsist.
 Colonies and stray feral cats will settle in urban, suburban, and rural developments like cities and farms, wherever they can find easy access to food or prey animals.
 Few to no feral cats are found significantly distant from human settlements.
 While feral cats prey on other small mammals and reptiles, their home ranges don't change to reflect the seasonal availability of prey animals.
 This indicates that feral cats have a fairly consistent home range, and migration is more representative of mate availability, consistency in human-related food sources, or other less transient stimuli.